I BECAME familiar with Cuban son music already in my

 early childhood due to family connection - my father

 Heikki Lajunen was the singer of the first ever Finnish son band, the Septeto Son.
-At age six I played the clave
+At age of six I played the clave

 rhythm and sang in Spanish on TV with my father.